sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 As you design the questions on the left you can see and test what they will look like to the user on the rigth-side panel.

-### *Tips for Survey Question Design*
+### <span style="color: blue;">*Tips for Survey Question Design*</span>
-- Try to keep your questions short so they are not cut off on smaller screens, e.g. "LC in 2014" instead of "What was the land cover in 2014?"
+- <span style="color: blue;">Try to keep your questions short so they are not cut off on smaller screens, e.g. "LC in 2014" instead of "What was the land cover in 2014?"</span>
-- Avoid punctuation if possible, especially commas, to reduce complications in your analysis when you have saved the results as a CSV.
+- <span style="color: blue;">Avoid punctuation if possible, especially commas, to reduce complications in your analysis when you have saved the results as a CSV.</span>
-- You can use the *Bulk Add* feature or the *Copy Question* option to save time if you have a lot of repeatedly used answer sets or similar questions.
+- <span style="color: blue;">You can use the *Bulk Add* feature or the *Copy Question* option to save time if you have a lot of repeatedly used answer sets or similar questions.</span>
-- Using the *Parent/Child* quesiton option can be helpful for reducing clicks and saving time for interpreters, so you do not have to answer non-relevant questions.
+- <span style="color: blue;">Using the *Parent/Child* quesiton option can be helpful for reducing clicks and saving time for interpreters, so you do not have to answer non-relevant questions.</span>

 <img align="center" src="./images/ceo/CEO_surveyquestions.png" hspace="15" vspace="10" width="700">